wcarhart/thoth/README.md

 # thoth
-Helpful English diction tools from the command line
+Helpful English diction tools for the command line